Rogers and American host Bucknell - WTOP News

 BOTTOM LINE: American takes on Bucknell after Matt Rogers scored 22 points in American’s 60-54 loss to the Boston University Terriers.

 The Eagles are 4-1 on their home court.
-American ranks eighth in the Patriot League with 12.8 assists per game led by Elijah Stephens averaging 3.0.
+American ranks sixth in the Patriot League in team defense, giving up 71.6 points while holding opponents to 46.3% shooting.

-The Bison have gone 2-1 against Patriot League opponents.
-Bucknell ranks sixth in the Patriot League with 31.3 rebounds per game led by Noah Williamson averaging 6.9.
+The Bison are 2-1 against Patriot League opponents.
+Bucknell has a 2-6 record in games decided by 10 points or more.

-American’s average of 8.6 made 3-pointers per game this season is only 0.8 more made shots on average than the 7.8 per game Bucknell allows.
-Bucknell averages 7.8 made 3-pointers per game this season, 2.2 more made shots on average than the 5.6 per game American allows.

 LAST 10 GAMES: Eagles: 5-5, averaging 72.7 points, 29.7 rebounds, 14.3 assists, 6.9 steals and 2.7 blocks per game while shooting 44.7% from the field.
 Their opponents have averaged 70.4 points per game.